dwoo-project/docs/documentation/1.2/getting-started.md

 </div>

 ### Using Dwoo with loops - Blog example
-Let's assume you are looping over multiple articles of a blog that you want to display, here is what you can do to do it as lightly as possible :
+Let's assume you are looping over multiple articles of a blog that you want to display, here is what you can do to do it as lightly as possible:

-You first have to create an "article.tpl" template file, the name doesn't matter really it's up to you, here is what goes in :
+You first have to create an "article.tpl" template file, the name doesn't matter really it's up to you, here is what goes in:
 <div class="code-box">
 <header>article.tpl</header>
 {% highlight html %}